By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Durability

-The final thing we compared and scored between robotics kits is their durability.
-Many of these kits can be quite expensive, so you'll want to have some confidence that your investment will last.
-We based points on the different materials used by each kit, the availability of replacement parts, susceptibility to water damage, and the likelihood of damage if they were dropped or stepped on.
+The final thing we compare and score is each kit's durability.
+Many of these sets are quite expensive, so you'll want to have some confidence that your investment will last.
+We base points on the different materials used by each kit, the availability of replacement parts, susceptibility to water damage, and the likelihood of damage if they are dropped or stepped on.

 Both the Makeblock Ultimate and the mBot have rigid metal frames that can take a beating and are unlikely to be damaged by dropping or stepping on them.
 However, there are plenty of tiny fasteners that are very easy to lose or wear out.
 Luckily, these are common fasteners, and many can be picked up for mere pennies at your local hardware store or online.
 The Elegoo Smart Robot Car is similar but substitutes a metal frame for a heavy-duty plastic one that seems almost as burly.